GateNLP/gate-teamware/docs/developerguide/README.md

 Django settings are located in `teamware/settings` folder.
 The app will use `base.py` setting by default and this must be overridden depending on use.

-### Configuration using environment variables (.env file)

-To allow the app to be easily configured between instances especially inside containers, many of the app's configuration can be done through environment variables.

-Run `./generate-env.sh` to generate a `.env` file with all configurable environment parameters.

 ### Database
 A SQLite3 database is used during development and during integration testing.